kmartinez/picogps/README.md

 pip install pyserial

+to prevent modemmanager connecting and sending AT etc: sudo systemctl disable ModemManager.service

-Pico boards are programmed with this dfu: http://micropython.org/download#other during dev time this was version 1.8.7 (although newer versions exist which push towards hardware not pyb)
+Pico boards are programmed with this dfu: http://micropython.org/download#other during dev time this was version 1.8.7 (although newer versions exist which push towards hardware not pyb) - oh we have some running the latest...

 My normal way is
 git clone https://github.com/micropython/micropython.git